18F/federal-grant-reporting/README.md

 pipenv install
 ```

-You will also need to set up a local Postgres database that matches the configuration in `single-audit/single_audit/settings/development.py`.
+You will also need to set up a local [PostgreSQL](https://www.postgresql.org) database that matches the configuration in `single-audit/single_audit/settings/development.py`.
+(Alternately, you can create a local database and user and update the app's configuration to match.)

-First, create a new Postgres database from the commandline:
+First, create a new Postgres database from the command line:

 ```bash
 createdb FGR_LOCAL_DB